 Cow's milk is one of the most popular foods around the world, thanks to its versatility.
 It's used to make products such as cheese, butter, yogurt and ice cream.
 It can even be enjoyed by itself for a refreshing afternoon drink, or blended with fruits to create smoothies.

-However, chances are the milk you’ve been drinking throughout your life is pasteurized, which can be detrimental to your health.
-That’s because pasteurized milk comes from cows raised in concentrated animal feeding operations (CAFOs), which is the perfect breeding ground for foodborne illnesses.
+However, chances are the milk you've been drinking throughout your life is pasteurized, which can be detrimental to your health.
+This is because pasteurized milk comes from cows raised in concentrated animal feeding operations (CAFOs), which is the perfect breeding ground for foodborne illnesses.1

-Instead, why not make the switch to raw, unpasteurized milk?
-It is far more superior to commercially manufactured milk not just in taste, but in nutrients as well.
+Instead, you should try making the switch to raw, unpasteurized milk.
+It is far superior to commercially manufactured milk not just in taste, but in nutrients as well.

 Raw Milk Benefits You Should Know

 There are many reasons why you should drink raw, unpasteurized milk instead of the pasteurized variety.
-It has been found to be a quality source of:
+It has been found to be a quality source of:2

-- Proteins: The majority of milk proteins are made of casein, which can help maintain healthy blood pressure1 and increase the absorption of minerals.2
+- Proteins — The majority of milk proteins are made of casein, which may help maintain healthy blood pressure3 and increase the absorption of minerals.4

-- Calcium: Milk is one of the most well-known sources of calcium, a mineral that can help promote stronger bones and teeth.
-Furthermore, calcium from cow’s milk is easily absorbed by your body.4
+- Calcium — Milk is one of the most well-known sources of calcium, a mineral that may help promote stronger bones and teeth.
+Furthermore, calcium from cow's milk is easily absorbed by your body.6

-- Assorted vitamins and minerals: Raw milk contains vitamins A, B, C, D, E and K, along with minerals such magnesium, phosphorus and iron, all of which can help enhance your health.
+- Assorted vitamins and minerals — Raw milk contains vitamins A, B, C, D and E along with minerals such magnesium, phosphorus and iron,7 all of which may help enhance your health.